top of page

 Breeds at risk of developing this condition: weenie dogs, bulldogs, basset hounds, pugs, and etc.

-1. Your animal will start to lose motor control AKA they slip, trip, knuckle, or walk around like they are drunk.
-They may also have muscle spasms, fatigue, weakness, or tightness.
+They will slip, trip, knuckle, or walk around like they are drunk.

 Prevention: